 Preparing my teaching dossier

-A teaching dossier is simply an organized way for you to keep track of your teaching on an annual or ongoing basis.
+A teaching dossier (also known as a teaching portfolio or teaching profile) is simply an organized way for you to keep track of your teaching on an annual or ongoing basis.
 Many faculty find it much easier to enter new information into their CVs and teaching dossiers immediately following an event, rather than waiting until the end of the academic year or when preparing a case file for promotion.

-Medical faculty are not required to maintain a teaching dossier, but your academic contributions will be reviewed with you on a regular basis by your department head or his/her designate, and keeping an up-to-date dossier will facilitate that process.
+Medical faculty are not required to maintain a teaching portfolio, but your academic contributions will be reviewed with you on a regular basis by your department head or his/her designate, and keeping an up-to-date teaching profile will facilitate that process.
 It will also be favorably viewed by your departmental promotions committee and the College Review Committee should you choose to seek promotion.

 Getting Paid for my Teaching